 Does bucket size matter in hydroponics?

 Yes, bucket size does matter in hydroponics, and it depends on what you are growing.
+Not so much bucket color, but let’s save that for another day.

 Some plants, like lettuce or strawberries will grow well in a smaller bucket because they don’t need as much room to develop roots.
 Lettuce is quite shallow rooted so can easily be supported by a small container with just a few air stones bubbling away on the bottom.